Norm of the no-boundary state: Discussion

 Polchinski's phase~\cite{Polchinski:1988ua} appears to put a wrinkle in Coleman's argument; in $d = 4$ the phase is negative, and so one might jump to the conclusion that the cosmological constant should be driven to infinity instead of to zero.
-Our calculations instead suggest a different conclusion: because Coleman's argument hinges on the norm of the no-boundary state rather than the sphere partition function, the finiteness and positivity of the norm at two loops (assuming that the two-loop norm is indeed positive) would revive Colemania.
-The positivity of the two loop norm has yet to be computed.
+Our calculations instead suggest a different conclusion: because Coleman's argument hinges on the norm of the no-boundary state rather than the sphere partition function, the finiteness and positivity of the norm (possibly due to other topologies at future infinity) would revive Colemania.
 Of course other implications of and objections to Coleman's proposal of course need to be taken into account (see e.g.~comments in~\cite{Klebanov:1988eh}).